-In addition to activities mentioned above, employed faculty on the Research Track are required to deliver research outputs using AAU as the only affiliation according to the Individual Research Plan in line with the valid Research Policy.
-All other instructors are also encouraged to pursue research activity but it is not a requirement; they are paid extra bonus for that (see Section 5.3).
+Permanent faculty on the Research Track are required to deliver research outputs using AAU as the only affiliation according to the Individual Research Plan in line with the valid Research Policy.
+Research outputs used to fulfill the Individual Research Plan do not count towards fulfilling the Academically Relevant Activities requirement.
+All other instructors are also encouraged to pursue research activity but it is not a requirement; they are paid extra bonus for that (see Section 4.3).

-Every two years, employed faculty members on the research track agree on an Individual Research Plan with the Director of Research.
+Every year, permanent faculty members on the research track agree on an Individual Research Plan with the Director of Research.
 The plan sets, inter alia, a required numberamount of the so-called "research points.".
 At AAU instructors collect research points for the following outputs: